TheArturthur/CoppermindScraper/Cosmere/Pailiah.md

 ### Surgebinding
 #### Odium Surges
 Before becoming a Herald, she possessed prolonged life and decelerated aging due to the effects of the Surges granted to her by [[Odium\|Odium]].
+Additionally, she was also granted the power of future sight.

 #### Honor Surges
 As a wielder of an [[Honorblade\|Honorblade]], a fragment of Honor, she has access to two Surges.
 Her powers manifest as the Surges of Progression and Illumination.